kaob1991/pands-project2021/README.md

 - ```pandas``` is a high-level, powerful module used for real-world data analysis and data manipulation.
 It provides fast, flexible and expressive data structures          designed to make working with data both easy and intuitive

-- ```seaborn``` is a Python data visualisation library based on matplotlib that offers less-dated choices for plot style and color defaults than matplotlib, defines  simple high-level functions for common statistical plot types, and integrates with the functionality provided by Pandas DataFrames.
+- ```seaborn``` is a Python data visualisation library based on matplotlib that offers less-dated choices for plot style and colour defaults than matplotlib, defines  simple high-level functions for common statistical plot types, and integrates with the functionality provided by Pandas DataFrames.

 - ```matplotlib``` is a module for static, interactive & animated visualisations allowing high levels of customisation and the embedding of plots into applications; and pyplot provides a MATLAB-like interface within this module.

 All of the above were pre-installed in python using anaconda, and the code was written using VSCode.